sttp-book/sttp-book/chapters/getting-started/test-automation.md

 Feel free to read more about [JUnit's annotations](https://junit.org/junit5/docs/current/user-guide/#writing-tests-annotations) in its documentation.

+You can also see a video of us refactoring the `MinMax` test cases.
+Although the test suite was still small, it had many opportunities for better test code.

+{% set video_id = "q5mq_Bkc8-s" %}
+{% include "/includes/youtube.md" %}

 We discuss test code quality in a more systematic way in a future chapter.